danthe42/CarND-Path-Planning-Project/notes.md

 - LCR - Lane change to right, when the car tries to change the lane right.

 The change logic of these states is using cost functions.
 The sum of these cost functions will decide when to change to an other state.
 A cost function will return _infinity_ cost for a _next_state_ when it is dangerous or not safe to change to that state, according to the given cost function.
-The car's next state will be decided by the minimal total cost in each iterations.
+The car's next state will be decided by the minimal total cost in each iteration.

 These are the 5 cost functions:
 - lane_stay_cost: Slaloming among the lanes is dangerous !
 Changing lanes right after a previous lane change operation is punished with an infinite cost.
 (Lane change will not be permitted for a few seconds)